Deltares/Wflow.jl/docs/src/model_docs/lateral/sediment_flux.md

   R.Srinivasan.
 Modelling hydrology and water quality in the pre-alpine/alpine Thur watershed using SWAT.
 Journal of Hydrology, 333(2-4):413-430, 2007.
   10.1016/j.jhydrol.2006.09.014
-+ P. Borrelli, M. Marker, P. Panagos, and B. Schutt.
++ P. Borrelli, M. Märker, P. Panagos, and B. Schütt.
 Modeling soil erosion and river sediment yield for an intermountain drainage basin of the Central Apennines, Italy.
   Catena, 114:45-58, 2014.
 10.1016/j.catena.2013.10.007
 + F. Engelund and E. Hansen.
 A monograph on sediment transport in alluvial streams.